-DISTRICT KAYON ZA Sector: Muiri Cell: Mugara

-The Consultation meeting started around 2 pm, opening remarks delivered by District Land Valuer, where he presented the staff from WASACA Consultant to the population and told them the objective of the meeting and brief of project

-The Consultant social safeguards Staff Called Unitto REYE Marie Josee, skepped in on the side of WASACI Consultant and Muhazi water supply system project to be carried out

-The participants Suddenly applanded due to the joy by listering to that good news.
+DISTRICT KAYON ZA at 106/2023 Sector: Muiri Cell: Mugera The Consultation meeting started around 2 pm, opening remarks delivered by District Land Valuer, where he presented the staff from WASACA Consultant to the population and told them the objective of the meeting and brief of project The Consultant social safeguards Staff Called Unito REYE Marie Josee, skepped in on the side of WASACI Consultant and told the people that they are going to be given water by Muhazi water supply system project to be carried out The participants Suddenly applanded due to the joy by listering to that good news.
 They were mobilized about the documents that are required for them to be properly compensated on time as this is one of prerequisite Condition for the project to be implemented, because they were told that the project will start after all allets to be damaged have been paid.

-Reyword told also that the project will give the Job apportunity to capable local people.
+Reguera told also that the project will give the job apportunity to capable local people.

-They were requested to get ready the required document for Compensation such as: photocopy of: Land title, I'b and joint account copy, as the compensation amount will be deposited on joint account for people who have partners depending on their matrimonial regime.
+They were requested to get ready the required document for Compensation 'such as: photocopy of: Land title, I'b and point account copy, as the compensation amount will be deposeted on joint account for people who have partners depending on their matrimonial regime.
 People who do not hold the land ownership bocuments title Should harry up and get them as the sistrict is ready to help them.
-Question: when is the project starting?

-will the water supplied be for public stand topo only! -what halperill we get us who do not have the loud title?

-After the consultant answered all question, the grevance reduces mechanism was introduced, and the GRE elected.
+Question: when is the project starting? will the water supplied be for public stand topo only? - what lasfurill we get is who do not have the loud title?
+After the consultantanswered all question, the grevance redus suchanism was introduced, and the GRE elected.

-CS Special with Confidence
+CS Spensed with Confidence

 RERE!
 GATSIBO SMUENGE!
-KAGGIO - A KAGALI : BUSETSA
+KAGGIO